ajyoon/bml-lang.org/content/docs/guide/includes.md

 {[insert(foo)]}
 ```

+If an include provides an existing fork reference or eval binding, it will be silently ridden with the included version.
+This behavior allows files to be included multiple times in the same include chain, needed for things like shared dependencies, as BML does not use namespacing.

 {% note() %}
 Some technical details: Included BML is not post-processed until the rest of the top-level document is.
 The outer RNG state is not affected by random operations in the included path.
 Includes are not supported in web browsers.